colinbate/redux-form-submit-saga/README.md

 onSubmitActions(root: string, transform?: Function)
 ```

-You pass in a string, and the action types are derived from that with the suffixes: SUBMIT, SUCCESS, and FAILURE.
+You pass in a string, and the action types are derived from that with the suffixes: `_SUBMIT`, `_SUCCESS`, and `_FAILURE`.
 You can optionally provide a transform function which will be used to transform the form values before being added to the submit action.

 ```
 onSubmitActions(submit: string | Function, success: string, failure: string)